SolidFund/Solid-Fund-smart-contracts/README.md

 ### Dependencies

-The CrowdFund smart contract has the following dependencies:
+The Solid Fund smart contract has the following dependencies:

 - OpenZeppelin Contracts: Provides base contracts for Ownable, Pausable, and AccessControl functionalities.
 - Chainlink Contracts: Provides the AggregatorV3Interface for price feed data.